Wichita Falls, Texas Therapists

 The Trouble of Finding a Suitable Therapist in Wichita Falls, Texas

 A harsh reality many people across the country are facing is the often-troublesome nature of reaching out for help via counseling.
-An especially alarming report from the National Institute of Mental Health estimates a majority (57 percent) of Americans who are mentally ill receive no treatment during a given year, despite any necessity to do so.
+An especially alarming report from the National Institute of Mental Health estimates a majority (57%) of Americans who are mentally ill receive no treatment during a given year, despite any necessity to do so.
 Some experts are pointing fingers at the nationwide shortage of mental health professionals providing treatment to patients.

 In the case of Wichita Falls, officials are blaming ineffective legislation, poverty, and stigma surrounding mental illness as being barriers to mental health care.
 According to the U.S. Census Bureau, a resident of Wichita Falls is almost three times as likely to be living without any form of health insurance compared to the average American citizen.
-Undoubtedly, a good chunk of these people is low-income earners.
+Undoubtedly, a good chunk of these people are low-income earners.
 For them, the out-of-pocket expense of counseling is not economically feasible.

 Mental Health Resources in Wichita Falls, Texas

-Thanks to attention from both state and federal entities, the number of organizations who specialize in treating mental illness has never been higher.
+Thanks to attention from both state and federal entities, the number of organizations that specialize in treating mental illness has never been higher.
 More of these places are opening their doors across the country regularly.
 Rose Street Mental Health Care is a local mental health clinic servicing those in need living in Wichita Falls.
 The Helen Farabee Centers provide much of the same offerings to both youths and adults in the area.